trilbymedia/grav-plugin-flex-objects/README.md

 ## System Requirements

-Plugin requires Grav 1.6.0 and PHP 7.1.3 in order to run.
+Plugin requires Grav 1.6 or later version in order to run.

 ## Installation